mateuszk1995/PMU2014_MagnitudeTests/README.md

 # PMU2014_MagnitudeTests
-Import .csv files and filter the magnitude values
+The script runs a search in the directory for all .csv files

+It saves all .csv files into one large .csv file

+It then runs a filter on the magnitude column and remove anything outside its' limits.

+Final output presents a single .csv with filtered data.